pradeepnelakurthi/hello-world/README.md

 # hello-world
 My first application in android
+This helps for milk dairies to manage things